oscarotero/simple-crud/README.md

 //Simplecrud accepts arrays in the marks:
 $posts = $db->posts->fetchAll('SELECT * FROM posts WHERE users_id IN (:users_id)', [':users_id' => [3, 4, 5]]);

+//selectBy accepts also the same arguments than select ($where, $marks, $orderBy, $limit)
+$db->comments->selectBy($post, 'pubdate < :pubdate', [':pubdate' => date('Y-m-d H:i:s')], 'pubdate DESC', 10); //Returns all comments related with the post older than now, sorted by pubdate and limit 10

+//select and selectBy accepts also two more arguments: $join and $from.
+//$join allows select more data for each row.
+//$from allows add more tables used, for example in "where"

+$posts = $db->posts->select('active = 1', null, 'id DESC', 10, ['users']);
+//SELECT {all fields from posts and users} FROM posts LEFT JOIN users ON posts.users_id = users.id WHERE active = 1 ORDER BY id DESC LIMIT 10

 //Delete
 $post->delete();